junxzm1990/x86-sok/README.md

 ### ARM

-We cross compiled arm32 and aarch64 binaries in x86/x64 architecture.
-We need to install qemu:
+We cross-compiled arm32 and aarch64 binaries in x86/x64 architecture.
+We need to install `qemu`:

 ```console
 sudo apt-get install qemu binfmt-support qemu-user-static